 Skip to main content

 Interactive wizard that configures messaging bots and automatically installs the daemon service to run them in the background.
+The user runs the wizard, picks a channel, and the daemon installs so bots stay online.

 Quick Start